 - Being bold with plant choices.
 Don’t fill the available space with evergreens which can become oppressive if overused.
 Use specimen plants and underplant them with textural varieties to create long-lasting seasonal interest.
 Embrace the change in the seasons.
 Leave seed heads for the birds.
 Cut back herbaceous plants late and enjoy the emergent growth in the spring.
 Add bulbs to increase early colour.

 - Encouraging wildlife – by planting a range of different flowering plants, building an insect hotel or introducing a bird feeder.
 A garden can become a piece of performing art when it attracts birds, bees and butterflies.

 - Using water to create a sense of tranquillity.
 No garden is too small for water.
-You don’t need a pond; any watertight vessel (a basin, pot, urn or stone trough) can be put to good use.
+However, you don’t need a pond; any watertight vessel (a basin, pot, urn or stone trough) can be put to good use.

 - Softening the boundary between house and garden.
 Use planting beds along the building’s foundation to create the sense of being in nature as soon as you step outside.

 Of course, while considering all of these design principles, our creative process certainly isn’t about approaching a project with a design in mind and making it fit!
-We always need to know at the outset how the client plans to use the garden, what is the ‘sense of place’ that they want to create and also of course what specific opportunities or problems are presented by the location.
-All of these factors are taken into account in order to create bespoke, handcrafted spaces that our clients love, and we nurture our clients every step of the way, evolving our ideas and our approach to suit every individual project’s needs.
+We always need to know at the outset how the client plans to use the garden, what is the ‘sense of place’ that they want to create and what specific opportunities or problems are presented by the location.
+All of these factors are taken into account in order to create bespoke, handcrafted spaces that our clients love.
+We evolve our ideas and our approach to suit every individual project’s needs.

 This article was first published by the British Association of Landscape Industries, of which James is a Designer Member and The Garden Company is a Contractor Member.
 Based in Hertfordshire, James and his team also work in North London, Buckinghamshire, Bedfordshire and Middlesex.